Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Safe Online Communication: Blogs

-If you've been checking the monthly Ask Omni feature, than you should know that a blog is a personal Web site where you can post entries containing text, pictures, links, or video for anyone in Cyberspace to see.
+If you've been checking the monthly Ask Omni feature, than you should know that a blog is a personal Web site where you can post entries containing text, pictures, links, or video for anyone in cyberspace to see.
 In fact, you're reading one right now!

 Many people use their blog like an online journal and write about things they do, places they visit, or just their daily thoughts and feelings.
-While this can be nice because it allows them to share their lives with others in Cyberspace, it can also be extremely dangerous because blogs make it very easy to share personal information.
+While this can be nice because it allows them to share their lives with others in cyberspace, it can also be extremely dangerous because blogs make it very easy to share personal information.
 Just mentioning that you like to visit the library can help lead a weirdo stranger to you, especially if you post about it frequently.
 The more information you reveal on your blog, the easier it is for someone to trick you or figure out how to hurt you.

 Blogs also make it very easy for cyber bullies to hurt other people.
 Some blogs allow visitors to leave comments, but cyber bullies will abuse these and leave mean comments.
 Be careful not to turn into a cyber bully yourself, too!
 If you post rumors about someone or reveal their secrets on your blog, they can find out and be very hurt by your words.
 You could get into trouble with your parents or school or even lose your friendship.
 Some people have even lost their jobs or were not accepted to their top choice college because of what they posted to their blogs.
-You need to be very careful about what information you share in Cyberspace.
+You need to be very careful about what information you share in cyberspace.
 It's impossible to take something back once it's on the Internet, whether you meant it or not.

 posted by Betty